 Well, when the Clinton scandal broke about Monica Lewinski, the first question Berlusconi asked Tony Blair was, “What is five-and-a-half-inches in millimetres?” which was supposedly the size of Clinton’s dick.
-We've analyzed Clinton’s sexual behaviour and conduct, including cunnilingus during a menstrual cycle, a cigar up a vagina, and semen on dresses.
-I mean, Berlusconi hasn’t been done for any of that—he just likes to have a girlfriend or two.
+We've analysed Clinton’s sexual behaviour and conduct, including cunnilingus during a menstrual cycle, including a cigar up vaginas, including semen on dresses.
+I mean, Berlusconi hasn’t been done for any of that – he just likes to have a girlfriend or two.

 That’s all well and good, but if he did have sex with this girl at 17…

 Well, she looks over 18 to me.
 His evidence at trial stated that she'd told him she was 24 and he'd believed her.

 So he’s denying everything?

 I actually believe him.
 I know Silvio; if he shagged someone, he’d say it.
 I know the women he shags, so there’s no problem on that.
 There’s no harm in shagging someone who looks 24, as long as you believe that.
 I know for certain he wouldn’t go looking at her ID or driver’s license or anything like that.
 She's behaved like a very mature sexual adult throughout all of this.

 Back to the tax case – you’re saying that there isn’t really any chance to appeal it.